AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **How do I find a sys admin for my org?**

 This is likely the person who gave you access to login to the Adobe Experience Cloud.
 This could be someone in your company IT department or in your marketing team.

+**What is included in 1 pack of App Builder?**

+Please refer to our [product description page](https://helpx.adobe.com/legal/product-descriptions/adobe-developer-app-builder.html) for details.

 **Can I use this with Creative Cloud or Document Cloud?**